Combinatorics of loop equations for branched covers of sphere: Loop equations and combinatorics

 \section{Loop equations and combinatorics}

-The proof of Corollary~\ref{corotoporec} relies on the representation of our combinatorial under the form of a formal matrix integral.
+The proof of Theorem~\ref{corotoporec} in \cite{EO,ChekhovEynardOrantin} relies on the representation of our combinatorial objects in the form of a formal matrix integral.
 Actually, the only input from the formal matrix model is the existence of loop equations satisfied by the correlation functions of the model.
-These loop equations are of combinatorial nature and should reflect some cut-and-join procedure satisfied by the hypermaps enumerated.
-However, a simple combinatorial interpretation of these prcise 2-matrix model loop equations could not be found in the literature, even if some similar and probably equivalent equations have been derived combinatorially in some particular cases \cite{BBM,Tuttesurvey}.
+These loop equations are of combinatorial nature and should reflect some cut-and-join procedure satisfied by the hypermaps being enumerated.
+However, a simple combinatorial interpretation of these precise 2-matrix model loop equations could not be found in the literature, even if some similar and probably equivalent equations have been derived combinatorially in some particular cases \cite{BBM,Tuttesurvey}.
 In this section, we derive such an interpretation, allowing to bypass the necessity to use any integral (matrix model) representation and thus getting a completely combinatorial proof of the results of the preceding section.

 \br While writing the paper, we have been informed that such a direct derivation of the loop equations for the 2-matrix model is performed in chapter 8 \cite{Eynbook} which is in preparation and whose preliminary version can be found online.